-In 2009, IIJ launched IIJ GIO, cloud service, and, as of March 2020, has tens of thousands of servers and over 1,700 corporate customers.
-IIJ GIO uses energy-efficient data centers, including Matsue DCP, as its infrastructure and consolidates IT resources more efficiently using massive servers and storage equipment, thereby significantly reducing electricity consumption.
+In 2009, IIJ launched IIJ GIO, cloud service, and has provided many corporate customers with this survice.
+IIJ GIO uses energy-efficient data centers, including Shiroi DCC and Matsue DCP, as its infrastructure and consolidates IT resources more efficiently using massive servers and storage equipment, thereby significantly reducing electricity consumption.

-The entire service infrastructure consumes approximately 94,000 MWh of electricity per year, estimated to be an approximately 40% reduction (amount of electricity consumed by about 14,000 general households ()), compared to the situation where everything is in an on-premises environment.
+The entire service infrastructure consumes approximately 99,000 MWh of electricity per year, estimated to be an approximately 40% reduction (amount of electricity consumed by about 15,000 general households ()), compared to the situation where everything is in an on-premises environment.
 Going forward, IIJ will contribute to reducing CO2 emissions by pursuing improvements to IIJ GIO's energy efficiency and helping cut the electricity that society consumes when using IT.

-() Calculated by assuming that the average household consumes 4,397 kWh of electricity annually based on the "General Survey to Estimate Household CO2 Emissions: Nationwide Test Survey (October 2014 - September 2015)" by the Ministry of the Environment of Japan
+() Calculated by assuming that the average household consumes 4,175 kWh of electricity annually based on the "FY2021 Statistical Survey of CO2 Emissions from the Household Sector" by the Ministry of the Environment of Japan